Sam-Max/rcmltb/README.md

 - Save user leech settings(thumbnails, sudo and allowed users, etc) on db

 ### RSS
-- Rss feed with filter.
+- Rss feed with filter support

 ### Others
-- Telegram Navigation Bottom Menus to interact with Cloud
 - Renaming of Telegram files
-- Load/change rclone.conf file from bot
-- Load/change token.pickle from bot
+- Load/change token.pickle and rclone.conf from bot
 - Change most of the config variables from bot
-- File Manager (size, mkdir, delete, dedupe, rename)

 ### From Other Repositories
 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - SQL Database support
 - Ytdl support
+- Docker support
+- Extensions Filter for the files to be uploaded/cloned
 - Select files from Torrent before downloading
 - Save restricted messages from private channels.
 - Upload files to supergroup/channel.